 Pricing for Optometrists

 Sawy works for solo optometrists and multi-location optical groups.
-Start free to test with real calls, then scale with your patient volume.
+Join the waitlist to test with real calls, then scale with your patient volume.
 Every plan includes exam booking, insurance verification, and SMS confirmations.

 Frequently Asked Questions